History: Others

 Some branches of history are characterized by the methods they employ, such as quantitative history and digital history, which rely on quantitative methods and digital media.
 Comparative history compares historical phenomena from distinct times, regions, or cultures to examine their similarities and differences.
 Unlike most other branches, oral history relies on oral reports rather than written documents, encompassing eyewitness accounts, hearsay, and communal legends.
 It reflects the personal experiences, interpretations, and memories of common people, showcasing how people subjectively remember the past.
 Counterfactual history uses counterfactual thinking to examine alternative courses of history, exploring what could have happened under different circumstances.
 Certain branches of history are distinguished by their theoretical outlook, such as Marxist and feminist history.

 World history examines history on a global level, incorporating the whole of human history.

 Some distinctions focus on the scope of the studied topic.
 Big History is the branch with the broadest scope, covering everything from the Big Bang to the present, incorporating elements of cosmology, geology, biology, and anthropology.
-World history is another branch with a wide topic.
+World history is another branch with a wide scope.
 It examines human history as a whole, starting with the evolution of human-like species.
 The terms macrohistory, mesohistory, and microhistory refer to different scales of analysis, ranging from large-scale patterns that affect the whole globe to detailed studies of local contexts, small communities, family histories, particular individuals, or specific events.
 Closely related to microhistory is the genre of historical biography, which recounts an individual's life in its historical context and the legacy it left.

 Public history involves activities that present history to the general public.
 It usually happens outside the traditional academic settings in contexts like museums, historical sites, heritage tourism, and popular media.